 After riding Thunder Canyon, why dry off?
 Hop on Snake River Falls where after an 80-foot, 50-degree plunge, your boat will create a massive wall of water big enough to splash anyone caught standing on the observation bridge!

 Lights, Camera, Action at Cedar Point Live Shows

 This is a really big park so you’ll want to plan your time carefully.
-Here is a comprehensive listing of Cedar Point Shows and show times.
+A comprehensive listing of Cedar Point Shows and show times is here.

-Guests who plan on staying longer than 3 days may want to take advantage of Cedar Point Shores.
+Guests who plan to stay longer than 3 days may want to take advantage of Cedar Point Shores.
 In addition to a collection of water slides, Cedar Point Shores features a splash zone and relaxing lazy river.